astronomer/airflow-guides/guides/airflow-scaling-workers.md

 ### Celery Executor

 The [Celery executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html) utilizes standing workers to run tasks.
-Scaling with the Celergy executor involves choosing both the number and size of the workers available to Airflow.
+Scaling with the Celery executor involves choosing both the number and size of the workers available to Airflow.
 The more workers you have available in your environment, or the larger your workers are, the more capacity you have to run tasks concurrently.

 You can also tune your **`worker_concurrency`** (environment variable `AIRFLOW__CELERY__WORKER_CONCURRENCY`), which determines how many tasks each Celery worker can run at any given time.
 If this value is not set, the Celery executor will run a maximum of 16 tasks concurrently by default.